After sending your job acceptance letter to your new employer, start thinking about how to say goodbye to your coworkers.

 A well-written goodbye email is an opportunity to part ways with your coworkers respectfully, thank them for the support they’ve given you, and strengthen your professional network.

-Goodbye emails are a great way to let colleagues know you’d like to stay in touch.
-You never know when you might need a reference or referral, so it’s important to keep those lines of communication open.
+Goodbye emails let colleagues know you’d like to stay in touch.
+You never know when you will need a reference or referral.

 Farewell email to colleagues example